maniaclab/af-portal/docs/Connect_VSCode_to_JupyterLab.md

 1. **Access Your JupyterLab**:
    - Visit [UC AF JupyterLab](https://af.uchicago.edu/jupyterlab) to access your JupyterLab environment.
-   - You'll need to log in with your credentials and create or access your Jupyter server.
+   - You'll need to log in with your credentials and create your Jupyter server.

 2. **Get the JupyterLab URL**:
-   - Copy the link to your JupyterLab instance.
-This link typically looks like `http://login0X.af.uchicago.edu:8888/lab?token=...`, where `X` is the node number.
+   - Right click on the link to your JupyterLab instance, then copy it.
+This link typically looks like `https://ivukotic-notebook-1.notebook.af.uchicago.edu/?token=...`.

 3. **Configure VS Code**:
    - Open Visual Studio Code.
    - Install the **Python** and **Jupyter** extensions if you haven't already.
-   - Open the Command Palette (⇧⌘P on macOS or Ctrl+Shift+P on Windows/Linux).
-   - Type and select **Jupyter: Specify Jupyter server URI**.
-   - Paste the JupyterLab URL you copied earlier.

-4. **Select Your Kernel**:
+4. **Select Your Server and Kernel**:
    - Open the notebook file you wish to work on in VS Code.
-   - Click on the kernel picker in the top right corner of the notebook editor, and select the kernel you want to use from your JupyterLab.
+   - Click on the kernel picker in the top right corner of the notebook editor
+   - Click the kernel dropdown → click "Select Another Kernel..." → then "Existing Jupyter Server...".
+   - Paste your server URI there.
+   - Select the kernel you want to use from your JupyterLab.

 5. **Using the Remote Kernel**:
    - Once the correct Kernel is selected, you can execute your notebook code within VS Code, utilizing the UC AF's computational resources.